Arquivotheca/PDOS/readme.txt

 FUTURE DEVELOPMENT
 ------------------

+It would be good to have a boot manager that runs under PDOS/86 so that a PDOS boot floppy can be flashed onto BIOS and allow the user to choose what to boot.
+Note that the drive names are in the boot sector of each partition, not in the MBR.

 The Linux INT 80H calls could be supported by PDOS/386.
 Along with ELF modules.
 To implement sbrk() PDPCLIB needs to have MEMMGR defined and implement a ReSupply